Search everywhere: What place marketers can do in the age of AI

 Making the transition to “search everywhere marketing” doesn't require a complete overhaul of your existing strategy.
 As we’ve just noted, many of the best practices that worked before are fundamentally still driving results now.
 However, taking the next step requires some focused adjustments.

-• Continue targeting high-intent keywords strategically.
+• Continuing to target high-intent keywords strategically.
 While AI increasingly handles “discovery” searches that used to be done on Google, people still use traditional search when they're ready to take action.
 Keywords like "invest in [location]," "relocate to [city]," or "[industry] incentives [region]" remain valuable as they capture users in transaction mode rather than research phase.
 Is your place ranking near the top for those?
+The trend should be reduced traffic, but higher conversion rates once people arrive.

 The place marketing industry can sometimes be about showing up in the right place at the right time.
 In the AI era, that means being present not just when your audience searches, but where they search as well.